aio-libs/aiohttp/docs/testing.rst

       (``'127.0.0.1'``) by default.

    :param int port: optional port for TCP socket, if not provided a
       random unused port is used.

+      .. versionadded:: 3.0

    .. attribute:: scheme